anpham6/squared-functions/README.md

 });
 ```

-Hot module replacement is only available for LINK and IMG elements.
+Hot module replacement is only available for LINK[href] and IMG[src] elements.
 It is disabled by default due to possible conflicts with preloaded JavaScript.

 ```xml
 <!-- chrome -->